kenxjzhang/made_by_human/Experiment 2.md

 - "Please rate how important each of the following factors was in your final investment decision."
 (Slider: 0 = _Not at all important_ to 100 = _Extremely important_)

     - The company's financial performance
     - The overall market trends
     - **The methodology used to generate the report**
     - The expertise of the analyst

+- “I made the investment decision without any influence of report”
+- Or a slide bar of how much did they influence by the Report Recommendation (Left: self analysis; Right: following the recommendation.)
+We can also specify: 100 means that you made the investment decision because the you trust the report; 0 means that you did not trust the report and made your own decision
+- Solipsistic Introjection?
+-
 # Disclosure Skeptism
-In the report, the author disclosed the use of Generative AI in the report, to what extent do you think it reflects the reality?
+"In the report, the author disclosed the use of Generative AI in the report, to what extent do you think it reflects the actual use in the report?"
 - Or, "to what extent do you think the author reports truthfully about the actual use of AI?"

+"I believe the Generative AI use disclosure is based on facts/.."
+"I concern that the Generative AI disclosure is not reported truthfully."
+(R) "I believe the analyst is honest in the Generative AI disclosure."

 From Bodoff and Hirsch (2023)
 >We measure disclosure credibility by directly asking the experiment participants questions based on Meyer’s (1988) credibility model.
 Meyer suggests a credibility scale model which is based on two factors: believability and community concern.
 The community concern is relevant to Meyer’s study since it is focused on newspaper credibility which involves the community’s interest or affiliation.
 We use only the believability factor and two other items that are relevant to our setting: (1) tells the whole story, (2) believable and (3) trustworthy.
-The items were (1)“The information provided in the management comment does not tell the whole story” (reverse coding), (2)“The information provided in the management comment is believable” and (3):“The information provided in the management comment is trustworthy”.
+The terms were (1)“The information provided in the management comment does not tell the whole story” (reverse coding), (2)“The information provided in the management comment is believable” and (3):“The information provided in the management comment is trustworthy”.
 Each item was measured using a five-level Likert scale.

+From Ford et al. (1990, JCR)
+"The report includes a disclaimer of the Generative AI use in preparing the report.
+How likely is it the disclosure is true?"
+>Two nine-point skepticism measures were developed: (1) "How likely is it that this claim is true?" anchored by "not at all likely" and "extremely likely," and (2) “How skeptical are you about the truth of this claim?" anchored by "not at all skeptical" and "extremely skeptical.

+==Not too many things happen in here, just capture the truthfulness and that's it. ==

-# Perceived Competence
+# Perceived traits of analyst and firm
-**Trustworthiness and Expertise**
+### **Trustworthiness and Expertise**

 Source credibility in Behm-Morawitz et al. (2025)
 >Source Credibility  Source credibility was measured based on Lombardi et al.’s (2014) and McCroskey and Teven’s (1999) measures of source characteristics related to trustworthiness and expertise.
 Participants were asked to rate the source they used (ChatGPT, Google, or AP News) on five characteristics: fair, accurate, credible, trustworthy, and believable.